jpscaletti/moar/doc/source/index.md

 template: index.html

-Moar is a MIT Licensed library, written in Python, that allows you to make custom thumbnails only changing the template code.
-The result is cached and can be deleted an regenerated transparently, so your uploaded images can keep-up with your changing design without a glitch.
+Hi, this is Moar, a on-the-fly thubnailer library written in Python and MIT licensed.

+Your site design changes a lot, but that means manually generate new thumbnails for all the uploaded images.

+Not anymore.
+With **Moar** you can upload once and generate thumbnails on the fly, just changing a line in your templates.

 ```jinja
 <img src="{{ thumbnail(source, '200x100', ['crop', 50, 50]) }}" />
 ```

+The thumbnails are cached and can be deleted or regenerated transparently.
+And the library can be extended to store them in custom backends.

 <div class="maintoc" markdown="1">